Kawmeya, a model of sustainable urban redevelopment in a poor neighbourhood

 Moreover, Egyptian stakeholders and consultants mobilised by the UPFI are exploring a potential second phase of this integrated urban development project.
 Indeed, an opportunity for additional urban regeneration is under study.
 This consists of the implementation of an urban development plan in the area parallel to line 3 of the Metro, currently under construction, between the Ring Road and the Rod El Farrag Corridor station.
 This urban area of about 1,500 hectares west of the districts of Imbaba and Al Warrak has suffered from the impact since the 2000s of a vast increase in informal housing and rapid population and urban growth.

-Since January 2016, in the framework of phase 2 of the UPFI initiative, one of the UPFI framework agreement consortia has been conducting a technical assistance and capacity building mission for the Governorate of Giza and local stakeholders, as well as a feasibility study focused on the redevelopment of the Kawmeya sector.
+In the framework of phase 2 of the UPFI initiative, a technical assistance and capacity building mission for the Governorate of Giza and local stakeholders, as well as a feasibility study focused on the redevelopment of the Kawmeya sector were carried out by the AFD.

-The feasibility of the implementation of the complementary urban development plan for the Western Ring Road sector is also being studied.
+The feasibility of the implementation of the complementary urban development plan for the Western Ring Road sector were also studied.

-In January 2017, a complementary study, focusing on the environmental and social impact of the project and conducted by the team of experts, has been launched.
+In January 2017, a complementary study, focusing on the environmental and social impact of the project was conducted by the team of experts.

 In January 2017, the feasibility study and technical assistance, conducted by the experts mobilised on this project, has been extended with a complementary mission dedicated to the analysis of the environmental and social impact of the urban project in Imbaba.
 All the information on the Imbaba project is available on the dedicated page.